gianfrancodemarco/plate-recognition/README.md

 - plate detection: uses a custom model to find the bounding box of the plate
 - image-to-text: uses a pretrained model to transcribe the plate

+The final plate recognition pipeline (with post-processing) reaches an accuracy of 35.6% on test data.

 # Inception

 ## Git Flow